MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]

 Workspaces provide access to [Azure Quantum notebooks](xref:microsoft.quantum.get-started.notebooks), which are web-based Jupyter Notebooks in the Azure portal.
-Use notebooks to create, upload, store, and run Q# and Python programs on quantum simulators or hardware targets.
-You can also use the sample notebooks to get started with quantum programming.
+Use Azure notebooks to create, upload, store, and run Q# and Python programs on quantum simulators or hardware targets.
+The portal provides sample notebooks to help you get started with quantum programming.
 For more information, see [Work with Jupyter Notebooks in an Azure Quantum workspace](xref:microsoft.quantum.how-to.notebooks).

 You can also use the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) to estimate the physical resources required to run your Qiskit and QIR programs on quantum computers.
 For more information, see [Run the Resource Estimator in the Azure portal](xref:microsoft.quantum.submit-resource-estimation-jobs?pivots=platform-portal-qiskit).